-UPDATE: the bike has gone back to the shop for a refund.
+UPDATE: DO NOT BUY.
+Although replaced by a later model, I would not recommend a B’Twin electric folder.
+You cannot get reliability and range at this price.
+The bike has gone back to the shop for a refund.
 See below for why.

 The other electric bicycle

 As a counterbalance to the snarking from people concerning e-bikes being a form of “cheating”*, I like to enthuse about them whenever I can.
 It took a year or so, but eventually my wife couldn’t resist the siren call.

 The difference between us, though, is that while I was willing to spend around £3k of money-I-didn’t-have on my Kalkhoff, my Mrs will only spend a smaller amount of money-she-does-have.
 For me, I could have spent £1k, but I didn’t have that money, either, so whatevs.

 So, with budget being an issue, she wasn’t ever going to get the bike I’d picked out for her in my money-no-object fantasies.
 (That, by the way, would be something like the Riese and Müller Nevo, in a build with a carbon belt drive and a hub gear – which would cost between £2879 and £3779 ) So, to Decathlon we repaired, and considered their range of reasonably-priced (and, to be fair, quite well reviewed) e-bikes.
 If you’re on a budget, they’re not bad.

 Bonus fact: the French government offer an up-to €200 refund, in order to encourage fitness and cycling.

 Bonus bonus fact: Decathlon seem to have added this into the € price, because the one she got is just £599 in the UK.